Jideboris/GOLANG/1-php/solution.md

 - I created a specific database connection for tests, with the environment variable `TEST_DB_DATABASE`.
 Just run `php artisan migrate --database=testing`

-- I wasn't entirely sure what was meant for task four.
-Initially I wrote my own message logic with the AWS SDK (commits `1d2af21...30e2bba`) but later replaced this with a job, which was a bit simpler.
-Happy to explain both approaches.
+- For task four, initially I wrote my own message logic with the AWS SDK (commits `1d2af21...30e2bba`) but later replaced this with a job, which was a bit simpler to test.
+I'm happy to explain both approaches.